TraekWells/personal-site/content/blog/impossible-list.md

 ## Skill Goals

 - Learn how to skateboard
-- Do these tricks: Ollie, kickflip, 360 flip, Shove it
+- Do these tricks:
+  - Ollie
+  - Kickflip
+  - 360 flip
+  - Shove it
 - Become fluent in Spanish
 - Learn archery
 - Learn how to salsa dance